Installing microservices

 - The Cron Helm chart is installed, with the

 process_master_snapshottask enabled.
-This task must run at least once and create the necessary nodes and tables, namely://sys/admin/snapshots/snapshot_exportsand//sys/admin/snapshots/user_exports.
+This task must run at least once and create the necessary nodes and tables, namely://sys/admin/snapshots/snapshot_exportsand//sys/admin/snapshots/user_exports. - CHYT is installed and a clique is created.
+Save the clique name to the

 Check the status of the process_master_snapshot task: